 Option 3: Complete customisation

-You may find that certain units across a multitude of specialisations are of interest to you, and your dream degree blends skillsets across various facets of education.
-In that case, you may be best studying a Master of Education - Choice of Units.
+You may find that certain units across a multitude of majors are of interest to you, and your dream degree blends skillsets across various facets of education.

 In this case, across the same 1.5 full time years of study, you’ll complete: